 The "Texas Register," a weekly administrative law journal that publishes a myriad of official state rules, meetings, opinions and proclamations, is published by this division.
 And, if you want to use the State Seal of Texas for a commercial purpose, the Secretary of State must first give permission.

-The Governor has also issued an Executive Order, directed the Secretary to serve as the State's Chief International Protocol Officer.
-In this role, the Secretary receives international dignitaries and delegations on behalf of the Governor and the State of Texas; and represents the Governor and the State of Texas at meetings and events with members of the international diplomatic corps.
+Additionally, through an executive order the secretary is directed to serve as the state's chief international protocol officer.
+In this role, the secretary receives international dignitaries and delegations on behalf of the governor and the State of Texas and represents the governor and the State of Texas at meetings and events with members of the international diplomatic corps.

 For more information on these activities, please visit the Texas Border and Mexican Affairs-International Protocol section of this web site.